jidongxiao/CSCI1200-DataStructures/labs/trees_I/README.md

 What is the pre-order traversal of the tree above?

-problem 7: Now draw a exactly-balanced binary tree of characters such that a post-order traversal spells the word: uncopyrightable
+problem 7: Now draw an exactly-balanced binary tree of characters such that a post-order traversal spells the word: uncopyrightable

 &nbsp;